jenkinsci/ecu-test-execution-plugin/docs/AdvancedUsage.md

 }
 ```

-# Input Objects and their properties
+# Objects and their properties

 ## ExecutionConfig